SDRausty/TermuxArch/README.md

 * Comments are welcome at https://github.com/sdrausty/TermuxArch/issues ✍
 * Pull requests are welcome https://github.com/sdrausty/TermuxArch/pulls ✍

-Thank you for making this project work better and please contribute 🔆  [Contributors](CONTRIBUTORS), [README.md](https://raw.githubusercontent.com/sdrausty/TermuxArch/master/README.md) and [Notice to Contributors](NOTICE) have more information about this project.
+Thank you for making this project work better and please contribute 🔆  [Contributors](CONTRIBUTORS.md) and [Notice to Contributors](NOTICE.md) have more information about this project.